 • Satisfactory pre-employment health clearance.

-• Successful completion of the initial teacher training literacy and numeracy skills tests
+• Successful completion of Teach Kent & Sussex literacy and numeracy skills assessment.

 • Identify check and verification of entitlement to work in the UK;